Theological differences between the Catholic Church and the Eastern Orthodox Church: Consequences

 Whether that term Filioque is included, as well as how it is translated and understood, can have important implications for how one understands the central Christian doctrine of the Holy Trinity.
 For some, the term implies a serious underestimation of the Father's role in the Trinity; for others, denial of what it expresses implies a serious underestimation of the role of the Son in the Trinity.
 Over time, the term became a symbol of conflict between Eastern Christianity and Western Christianity, although there have been attempts at resolving the conflict.
-Among the early attempts at harmonization are the works of Maximus the Confessor, who notably was canonised independently by both Eastern and Western churches.
+Among the early attempts at harmonization are the works of Maximus the Confessor, who notably was canonised independently by both the Eastern and Western churches.